BorjaArrue/spmweb/_posts/2014-07-08-spatial-manager-desktop-practical-part-2.md

   - Google Earth (KML)
   - Spatial queries
 ---
 Scenario #2: We receive a set of spatial data including parcels (inside a Shapefile-SHP) and some hydrants (inside a KML file) belonging to a city.
-We need to generate a KML file which includes the parcels that have no assigned street name (&#8220;Not_assigned&#8221;) and the hydrants located within these parcels, to send it to another user who will open the KML file in Google Earth (Time spent: 3 min.)
+We need to generate a KML file which includes the parcels that have no assigned street name (&#8220;Not_assigned&#8221;) and the hydrants located within these parcels, to send it to another user who will open the KML file in Google Earth

 <!--more-->